 Our study was designed as a replication of Rebecca Frost and Padraic Monaghan’s (2016) experiment, save for a few necessary adjustments in light of the situational and linguistic differences between this new study and its predecessor.
 We maintained the key methodological features of the original study, in so far as participants were trained in a new language composed of novel words, each of which contained a nonadjacent dependency.
 Participants heard these words for ~15 min, and words were presented in a random order in continuous speech (i.e., with no pauses between words).
 Note that although the exposure phase was longer here than in the original study, the actual amount of exposure was the same (each word was presented the same number of times in both studies, but the duration of individual words here was very slightly longer).
 As before, the words contained a nonadjacent relationship between the first and last syllable, such that particular syllables always appeared together, regardless of what came in between.
 As in the original study, the only way that learners could discover the words and the rule-like structures they contained was through statistical learning, that is, by computing over the patterns of syllable co-occurrence.
 After the exposure phase, participants completed a two-alternative forced-choice test, comprising pairs of words that were either familiar (based on the language they had just heard) or unfamiliar.
 For each pair, participants had to pick which word seemed to fit the language best.
 This test examined segmentation and generalization, in line with the original study.

 The first adjustment was that we ran the study on a tablet computer in a quiet area of someone’s house, rather than on a desktop computer in a laboratory testing booth.
-This was necessary as there is no electricity grid on Rossel Island, and there are no quiet testing rooms to use; tablet computers allowed us to run the experiment with solar power, and enabled us to easily conduct testing across the island, in any given household in the community.
+This was necessary as there is no electricity grid on Rossel Island, and there are no quiet testing rooms to use.
+Tablet computers allowed us to run the experiment with solar power, and enabled us to easily conduct testing across the island, in any given household in the community.

 The second adjustment was that we paired videos of animals with the auditory sound file that was played during training, so that participants had something to watch while they were being familiarized with the artificial language.
 The addition of these animal videos increased participants’ engagement with the tablet and helped to focus their attention on the task.
-This change was helpful, as we could not fully control other sights and sounds around the testing areas; we knew that the circumstances within which participants completed the study on Rossel Island were likely to be far busier than those experienced by participants in the original laboratory-based experiment.
+This change was helpful as we could not fully control other sights and sounds around the testing areas; we knew that the circumstances within which participants completed the study on Rossel Island were likely to be far busier than those experienced by participants in the original laboratory-based experiment.

 The third adjustment was that the artificial language was amended so that it was suitable for testing speakers of Yélî Dnye (rather than speakers of English, as in the original study).
 We made sure that all of the phonemes and syllables contained within the artificial language were either native to Yélî Dnye or were frequently used in borrowed words.
 This adjustment ensured that participants could easily distinguish between all of the individual sounds used in our stimuli, which is crucial for conducting a fair assessment of learning.